Getting Projects Completed Before the Holidays with the 25 Priorities Kanban Board

 2 – Reduce the Data Squash

-We also use a lot of time correcting or searching for data because the original source does not contain the data or the data is flawed.
+We also use a lot of time correcting or searching for data because the source does not contain the data or the data is flawed.
 We must rely on our brains to remember specific scenarios to cover all exceptional circumstances.
-We hire more consultants to help us administer a workflow tool that does not deliver the data we need instead of training the data entry specialist in the Philippines or India so that the data is entered correctly.
-We implement three levels of controls instead of helping the first handler of the data to deliver a zero-error quality report.
-Work on quality, training and skill building with your teams.
-Build collaboration ground rules.

 3 – Mend the Process Porcelain

-Do you often chase someone because they forgot to take action on an item they were supposed to deliver so you can continue your process?
-You might be correcting processes and mending broken process porcelain because the decision-makers do not understand the process and just run around like a headless chicken.
-Sometimes, you might feel like a mother at work trying to collect the toys that the children left lying around all over the floor.
-You pick them up so nobody trips, but you are also not noticed while you do your work quietly in the background.
+Sometimes, you might feel like a mother at work, trying to collect the toys that the children left lying around all over the floor.
+You pick them up so nobody trips, but you also remain unnoticed while you quietly do your work in the background.

-(My image here is that of the mended mask of Kylo Ren, an old Japanese tradition showcased in a lovely way in Starwars.)
+(My image here is that of the mended mask of Kylo Ren, an old Japanese tradition showcased in a lovely way in Star Wars.)

 4 – Feed the Digitalization Babies

-Many digital processes are still in the baby’s shoes, so they often need someone to check them and ensure they are completed.
+Many digital processes are still in the “baby shoes”, so they often need someone to check them and ensure they are completed.
 I have been in arguments with my bank because they don’t offer a draft function to enter payments right when I receive the invoice and execute them later when I have enough funds in the account.
-My payments regularly get stuck because of cash flow issues.
-Then I need to build an administration around the digital process.
-The funny thing is that they always blame the customer here.
-They hardly say: “This is an interesting idea, and if we can help you with that, we will consider it.”
-Still, I encourage you to feed the digitalization babies by giving them input and food and teaching them.
-It could easily be that nobody has ever thought of what you are telling them and that your input helps another genius to improve what is broken.

 5 – Piece together the Lego Spaceship

 The more digitally you work, the more you miss the link between tools and systems (the rubber ring).
 Often, you work with many different tools and providers, and then it is your responsibility to link them all and, like LEGO, build your spaceship from scratch.
-You might need to build a street or highway around a tool before you can build a linked system or even automate a process.
-It’s worthwhile bringing more minds to discuss solutions and workarounds.

-We often feel exhausted and still feel we have not achieved anything meaningful.
-Therefore, the secret to feeling good about your productivity is in the system and how you visualize your contribution.
 One suitable method is a physical Kanban board.
 The Kanban board had a revival with “Agile.”
 I remember writing an assignment in Tassie in 1995 about Total Quality Management and came across Kanban then.

 Resources